-There are countless aspects of high atmosphere and space that lend themselves to great games.
+There are countless options for things to be scarce that lend themselves to great games.
 Teams should think about their game's player count, visual perspective, controls, strategy, open-endedness, and everything else that makes an idea come to life.
-Be aware that it is very easy to bite off more than you can chew, though, so keep in mind the time and resources available.